Ariescyn/EldenRing-Save-Manager/README.md

 Features:
 - Create save and load backups
 - Create save slots for various builds before respec etc.
-- Edit notes attached to each save slot.
+- Edit notes attached to each save slot
 - Update to the latest release with included updater
 - Force quit EldenRing when the game locks up and even task manager wont end the process